innovayio/AI-Safe-Transportation-DigitalCities/README.md

-# AI for Digital Cities: Safe Intelligent Transportation System (ITS) Use Case
+# AI for Safe Transportation Use Case - Smart Cities